 Dr. Klemke has over 25 years of experience working in academia and the biotechnology sectors in the San Diego area.
 Dr. Klemke is Professor of Pathology and Cancer Biology at the University of California San Diego School of Medicine and Moores Cancer Center, where he serves as the director of the Cancer Imaging Network and the Pathology Department’s Proteomics Center of Excellence.
 He earned his Ph.D. in Molecular Cell Biology from Texas Tech University Health Sciences Center.
 Dr. Klemke was a research scientist in the immunology department at The Scripps Research Institute (TSRI) before joining UC San Diego and Moores in 2006.
 He has been an active consultant in the biotech and pharmaceutical industries for more than two decades, and is the founder of BioSystems Consulting in San Diego.
 He is internationally recognized for his work in stem cell biology, carcinogenesis, and therapeutic drug development, using proteomics, computational biology, and unique cell-based and preclinical animal models of cancer.
 His work has produced novel therapeutics directed at cancer and has unlocked newfound insights and concepts that explain how malignant tumors develop and avoid the immune system to spread through the body.

-Chris is a seasoned senior executive and noted investor with extensive directorship experience.
-Since 2005, Chris has served as Executive Chairman of Broadline Capital, the global alternative investment firm primarily focused on growth capital and impact investments in North America and Asia.
-Broadline has backed numerous innovative companies in life sciences, sustainability/energy storage, and technology industries through various stages of development.
-Previously, Chris served as a senior management consultant at McKinsey & Company, where he managed strategic and operational performance improvement engagements for Fortune 500 clients.
-After serving leadership roles there, he left the firm to execute on his entrepreneurial vision by launching a category-leading tech company whose on-demand intelligence solutions create efficiency gains for CPG manufacturers, distributors and retailers by converting paper-based processes into paperless digital transactions throughout the entire value chain.
+Chris is a seasoned executive and noted investor who has worked in a number of industries in senior leadership positions.
+He currently serves as executive chairman of Broadline Capital, the global alternative investment firm.
+Founded in 2005, Broadline primarily focuses on growth capital and impact investments in North America and Asia, and has backed numerous innovative companies in life sciences and technology from venture-stage through IPO.
+Previously, Chris served as a senior management consultant at McKinsey & Co., where he managed strategic and operational programs for Fortune 500 clients.
+After serving leadership roles there, he left the firm to execute on his entrepreneurial vision by launching a category-leading SaaS company whose on-demand intelligence solutions create efficiency gains for F&B manufacturers, distributors and retail operators by converting paper-based processes into paperless digital transactions throughout the entire value chain.
 He then initiated a roll-up of tech companies with backing from Accel-KKR.
 The resulting company successfully sold to Roper Technologies for greater than a half billion dollars.
-Chris holds three degrees from Harvard, where he founded the Harvard Negotiation Law Review, was elected president of the university-wide student government, and competed in intercollegiate Rugby, Wrestling, and Soccer.
-In addition to his extensive board directorship experience at NYSE-listed companies and privately-held ventures, he served as trustee and audit committee chair for Creative Commons, the Silicon Valley 501(c)(3) nonprofit organization focused on promoting educational access at a global scale.
+Chris holds three degrees from Harvard, where he founded the Harvard Negotiation Law Review, was elected president of the university-wide student government, and competed in intercollegiate rugby, wrestling, and soccer.
+He has served directorships for private companies, NYSE-listed public companies, as well as 501(c)3 nonprofits including Creative Commons, the Silicon Valley nonprofit that promotes educational access at a global scale.

 Richard Champlin, MD